mheinle1/cas502_project/README.md

 and discuss any other improvements we can make to represent the data as well as possible.
 Mike will implement and share a Git repository for data, code, documentation, and version control.
 We will hold 1 long initial planning meeting to line out the steps and divide work evenly.

+Branching Implementation: Current plan is not to implement branching initially.
+Should we encounter an approach that makes sense for branching, we will implement at that time.
+Situations that may require branching considerations include Zach getting stuck and needing outside assistance/Mike's help, divergent data sets that can and should be worked independently, or parallel efforts on disparate solutions to determine the most effective.